hasanm5583/sep10-freedom-project/blog/entry01.md

 I have two major commitments in my life right now outside of school karate and Cross Country.
 This project has become a major part of my workload and will probably take up most of my after school.
 So I am saving Karate for Friday night's and weekend's only.
 Cross Country is only until the end of October.
 So If it does start interfering with my work I will speak with my coach and figure out a plan.
 #### how to google
 When I googled Cerebral Palsy many topic's on CP pooped up.
 People's life stories research done for a cure.
 But what I needed specifically was how technology will be be a cure for CP.
 So I googled how technology will interface with Cerebral Palsy.
 That made me come across the nerualink microchip devie.
 Also known as a Brain computer interfaces.
 So I know when doing further research on CP.
 I will type into google.
 Cerebral Plasy's research on Brain computer interfaces.
+## Summary
+I am excited to keep researching on brain micro chips can be program to benefits one's abillites with Cerebral Palsy's!